Mary Antin (1881-1949)

 Mary learned English quickly, passing through grammar school in four years.
 Her teachers recognized her ability to express herself and encouraged her to write.
 Publication of a few of her poems in Boston newspapers made her a local celebrity.

-She attended Hale House, a South End settlement house, as a high school student, where she met Amadeus William Grabeau, the son of a German Lutheran minister and professor of geology.
-They married in 1902, Mary keeping her maiden name.
+Mary attended Hale House, a South End settlement house, as a high school student, where she met Amadeus William Grabeau, a professor of geology and the son of a German Lutheran minister.
+They married in 1902.
+Mary kept her maiden name.
 When Grabeau became a professor at Columbia University, they moved to New York City and Mary was able to realize her dream of attending college.
 She attended Columbia’s Teacher College (1901–1902) and then Barnard College (1902-1904), although she did not graduate.
 They had one child, Josephine Esther, named after her friend Josephine Lazarus.
 In fact, it was Josephine, a Transcendentalist and sister of poet Emma Lazarus, who encouraged Mary to write her autobiography.
 The Promised Land was published in 1911; it began as a series of articles in the Atlantic Monthly magazine and it became a best seller.

-During World War I, her husband lost his job, in part because of his pro-German sympathies.
+During World War I, Amadeus lost his job, in part because of his pro-German sympathies.
 The couple separated, and he moved to China.
 They never reunited and he eventually died there in 1946.

 About the riches of the Boston Public Library, she wrote “It was my habit to go very slowly up the low, broad steps to the palace entrance, pleasing my eyes with the majestic lines of the building and lingering to read again the broad inscriptions: Public Library – Built by the People – Free to All.
 Did I not say it was my palace?
 Mine, because I was a citizen; mine, though I was born an alien; mine though I lived on Dover Street.
 My palace – mine!”

-Later in her life, she suffered from what was called neurasthenia, or what we today might call chronic fatigue syndrome.
+Later in her life, Mary Antin suffered from what was called neurasthenia, or what we today might call chronic fatigue syndrome.
 Mary moved back to Boston where some of her family still lived.
 Finding it difficult to continue writing, she was hospitalized briefly.
-As she aged, she became physically frail and eventually died of cancer in 1949.
+As she aged, Mary became physically frail and eventually died of cancer in 1949.
 Her autobiography, The Promised Land, is an important contribution to the literature of immigration.

 – South End Walk, Boston Women’s Heritage Trail Guidebook